The International Arbitration Review: Liechtenstein

-The Principality of Liechtenstein is a comparatively small state in the middle of Central Europe.2 Its most important economic sectors in terms of contribution to GDP are industry and the services sector, in particular the financial services sector.3 With respect to the latter, 14 banks, 38 insurance companies, 109 asset managers, 152 trust companies and 209 lawyers were registered in Liechtenstein at the end of 2018.
-Moreover, at the end of 2017, 21,105 foundations, trusts and establishments were either registered or deposited with the Liechtenstein Commercial Register.
+The Principality of Liechtenstein is a small state in the middle of Central Europe.2 Its most important economic sectors in terms of contribution to GDP are industry and the services sector, in particular the financial services sector.3 As of 30 April 2021, 12 banks, 36 insurance companies, more than 100 asset management companies, more than 200 trust companies and more than 200 lawyers were registered in Liechtenstein.
+Moreover, at the end of 2019, 18,219 foundations, trusts and establishments were either registered or deposited with the Liechtenstein Commercial Register.

 Liechtenstein's economic success story is in particular attributable to its geographic location in the heart of Europe, its vicinity to Switzerland, with which it has entered into a customs and currency union, its membership of the European Economic Area, its highly developed banking and financial sector, its rapidly developing tax treaty network and its liberal company and tax legislation, which is in full compliance with the European standards.4

 The most important piece of Liechtenstein company legislation is the Persons and Companies Act (PGR), which was enacted in 1926.5 The PGR introduced, among others, the foundation, the establishment and the Anglo-Saxon trust into Liechtenstein law.
 In 1928, provisions on business trusts were enacted,6 modelled on the basis of the Massachusetts Business Trust.
 In 2009, the law on foundations was completely revised.7

 The importance of the industrial and financial services sectors, and in particular of legal and fiduciary service providers who advise, represent or administer thousands of legal entities and trusts the vast majority of which do have a nexus to at least one foreign jurisdiction, was also one of the main drivers with respect to the development of the Liechtenstein law on arbitration.